Amrree/Goosebook/NewBook/Chapter_01_Whispers_Behind_Walls.md

 Ana felt tears prick at her eyes as she walked away, but they weren't tears of sadness.
 They were tears of something else.
 Hope, perhaps.
 Or maybe just the relief of finally being seen for who she truly was.

-## Scene 3: A Reckless Plan and a Secret Rendezvous

 Ana's confinement to her rooms was both a punishment and a blessing.
 On one hand, she was trapped in her gilded cage, unable to leave, unable to see David, unable to escape her father's control.
 On the other hand, it gave her time to think, to plan, to dream of a different future.